ivanhue/ivanhue/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-alejandro-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/alejandro-ivan//)](https://www.linkedin.com/in/alejandro-ivan//)

-### I am Alejandro Iván, I am from Mexico City and I studied Computer Science at UAM.
-I love artificial intelligence and I want to participate in any project about it.
+### I'm Alejandro Iván from Mexico City, and I studied Computer Science.
+I would love to work on any AI-related project.
+If you are looking for someone on your team, please let me know!

 ### My top technologies